French concession of Shanghai: Cultural Impact

 By the 1930s, a new cultural phenomenon called “Haipai” had taken root in Shanghai, with the French Concession serving as its birthplace and backdrop.
-Haipai’s hybrid aesthetics combined Shanghainese life with Western Urbanism, creating a uniquely Shanghainese awareness that later became iconic to the city’s cultural identity.
-Among the most famous Haipai writer was Eileen Chang, who lived and studied in the district, drew heavily on its plane-tree boulevards, shikumen neighbourhoods, and ambiguous social intimacies — Works including "Love in a Fallen City" and "The Golden Cangue," both of which she finished during her time living at Changde Apartment, rendered the concession as a space of melancholy glamour, moral tension, and distinctly Shanghai modernity.
+Haipai's hybrid aesthetics combined Shanghainese life with Western Urbanism, creating a uniquely Shanghainese awareness that later became iconic to the city's cultural identity.
+Among the most famous Haipai writers was Eileen Chang, who lived and studied in the district, drew heavily on its plane-tree boulevards, shikumen neighbourhoods, and ambiguous social intimacies — Works including "Love in a Fallen City" and "The Golden Cangue," both of which she finished during her time living at Changde Apartment, rendered the concession as a space of melancholy glamour, moral tension, and distinctly Shanghai modernity.
 Depictions of modern women, popular culture, and consumption habits have been common themes of Haipai Culture, marking a significant step towards cultural and economic modernity during republican China.

 The concession also exhibited distinct architectural styles that merged both European aesthetics and local Shanghainese culture.
 Tree-lined boulevards such as Avenue Joffre and Avenue Pétain, rows of shikumen houses, and Art Deco apartment buildings like the Normandie Apartments (Wukang Mansion) created a unique mixture of French urbanism with local communities.
-Today, these architectures remain central to public discussions and popular culture, thanks to the renovation efforts.
+Today, these architectures remain central to public discussions and popular culture, thanks to renovation efforts.
 Sites such as the Normandie Apartments became a viral tourist attraction through social media platforms like Xiaohongshu.